nachocodexx/cinvestav-logic-evaluator-app/README.md

-This is a simple frontend application for project 1 Computational mathematics course at CINVESTAV,Tamps.
+This is a simple frontend application for Computational mathematics project at CINVESTAV,Tamps.
 ## Available Scripts

 In the project directory, you can run: